-As I begin my BIS-1930 class at UPEI I intend to store and display my work here, in this space.
+As I have progressed through my BIS-1930 class at UPEI I have worked on displaying some of my past and present work here, in this space.

-Thanks for visiting.
 I am a mature student in the Bachelor of Integrated Studies program at the University of Prince Edward Island.
-Part of my studies includes the creation of an e-Learning portfolio.
+Part of my studies includes the creation of an ePortfolio, that describes my work history and present capabilities as a writer and content creator.

 Education and Work